Cheapest non-owner car insurance companies in Utah

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Utah
+Explore our top recommendations for non-owner car insurance in Utah.

 Auto-Owners

-Our number one pick for non-owner car insurance in Utah is Auto-Owners.
-The average rate for liability coverage is $88.
-Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.
+Our top choice for non-owner car insurance in Utah is Auto-Owners, with an average rate of $88 for liability coverage.
+Auto-Owners holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.5.

 Nationwide

-Our third choice is Geico, with an average rate of $422.
-It has an NAIC complaint ratio of 0.91 and an AM Best rating of A++.
+Our third recommendation is GEICO, with average rates of $422.
+It has an NAIC complaint ratio of 0.91 and holds an AM Best rating of A++.

 PEOPLE ASK: